egonelbre/egonelbre.com/content/draft/where-ideas-come-from.md

 Let's jump right to it and break it down.
 I've come with few sub-skills that should be mastered:

-1. Collecting ideas
+1. Collecting and organizing ideas
-2. Organizing ideas
-3. Transforming ideas
+2. Transforming ideas
-4. Understanding impact
+3. Understanding impact
-5. Freedom in experimentation
+4. Freedom in experimentation
-6. Polishing an idea
+5. Polishing an idea

 I'm not certain this is the full list; but it should be a great starting point.